Homemade Face Cream With Shea Butter & Essential Oils

 These light oils are quickly absorbed by the skin but leave a smooth, silky finish.
 Skin will feel moisturized rather than greasy

 Camellia Seed (CP)

 Need to firm your skin?
-Check this DIY anti-aging cream recipe backed by scientific research.
+Check this DIY anti-aging cream recipe based on scientific research.

 Benefits for the Skin

-Orange Essential Oil – With antioxidant action is effective to boost collagen production and skin’s elasticity.
-It also helps to fight acne, reduce blemishes and excess oil.
+Orange Essential Oil – With antioxidant action is effective to boost collagen production and skin elasticity.
+It also helps to fight acne, and reduce blemishes, and excess oil.

-Chamomile Essential Oil – Chamomile has anti-inflammatory properties making it is very effective for skin conditions such as rosacea, eczema and acne.
-Good to even out skin tone, calm irritations and relive sunburns.
+Chamomile Essential Oil – Chamomile has anti-inflammatory properties making it very effective for skin conditions such as rosacea, eczema, and acne.
+Good to even out skin tone, calm irritations, and relieve sunburns.